logickworkshop/du-ino/README.md

 The musical scale module defines a set of common musical scales by semitone, and provides some convenience functions for using them.
 The scales and their three-letter identifiers are based on those in the [Korg Kaossilator](https://en.wikipedia.org/wiki/Korg_Kaossilator).

+## Software CV Calibration

+In case the hardware calibration of the CV inputs and/or outputs is insufficient for your needs, it is possible to fine-tune it for each jack in software with scale and offset parameters.
+Simply copy `du-ino_calibration.h.sample` within the `src` subdirectory where you installed the DU-INO library (normally, under the `libraries` directory of your Arduino IDE) to `du-ino_calibration.h`, and adjust the parameters in the latter file.
+You can determine the appropriate values by loading the `test` example program, and then sending precise voltage signals to each input and/or precisely measuring the voltages from each output.

+Note that the precise values of the CV input parameters will depend on both the individual DU-INO and the individual Arduino, and the precise values of the CV output parameters will depend on the individual DU-INO.

 ## Supported Arduino Boards

 The following boards are currently supported: